Historical Grant

 • Proposals should include measurable outputs such as product, tool, service model, framework, or platform.

-• Commercially relevant customer focus should be explicit, especially where services need to be embedded into schools, health, or family support settings.
+• Commercially relevant customer focus should have been explicit, especially where services needed to be embedded into schools, health, or family support settings.

 Preparation tactics that reduce avoidable score risk